Alanis Morissette: 2000–2007: Under Rug Swept and So-Called Chaos

+2008–2019: Flavors of Entanglement and Havoc and Bright Lights

-Morissette's seventh studio album, Flavors of Entanglement, which was produced by Guy Sigsworth, was released in mid-2008.
-She has stated that in late 2008, she would embark on a North American headlining tour, but in the meantime she would be promoting the album internationally by performing at shows and festivals and making television and radio appearances.
+In early 2008, Morissette participated in a tour with Matchbox Twenty and Mutemath as a special guest.
+Her seventh studio album, Flavors of Entanglement, which was produced by Guy Sigsworth, was released in mid-2008.
+She has said that the album was created out of her grief after her breakup with Ryan Reynolds, saying "it was cathartic."
+She stated that in late 2008, she would embark on a North American headlining tour, but in the meantime she would be promoting the album internationally by performing at shows and festivals and making television and radio appearances.
 The album's first single was "Underneath", a video for which was submitted to the 2007 Elevate Film Festival, the purpose of which festival was to create documentaries, music videos, narratives and shorts regarding subjects to raise the level of human consciousness on the earth.
-On October 3, 2008, Morissette released the video for her latest single, "Not as We".
+On October 3, 2008, she released the video for her latest single, "Not as We".
+She said the album was created out of her grief after splitting up with Reynolds, and the song "Torch" was written about him.

-Morissette contributed to 1 Giant Leap, performing "Arrival" with Zap Mama and she has released an acoustic version of her song "Still" as part of a compilation from Music for Relief in support of the 2010 Haiti earthquake crisis.
-In 2008 she contributed a recording of "Versions of Violence" for the album Songs for Tibet: The Art of Peace to promote peace.
-Morissette has also recorded a cover of the 1984 Willie Nelson and Julio Iglesias hit, "To All the Girls I've Loved Before", re-written as "To All the Boys I've Loved Before".
+She has also recorded a cover of the 1984 Willie Nelson and Julio Iglesias hit, "To All the Girls I've Loved Before", re-written as "To All the Boys I've Loved Before".
 Nelson played rhythm guitar on the recording.
-In April 2010, Morissette released the song "I Remain", which she wrote for the Prince of Persia: The Sands of Time soundtrack.
-On May 26, 2010, the season finale of American Idol, Morissette performed a duet of her song "You Oughta Know" with Runner Up Crystal Bowersox.
-Morissette left Maverick Records after all promotion for Flavors was completed.
+In April 2010, she released the song "I Remain", which she wrote for the Prince of Persia: The Sands of Time soundtrack.
+On May 26, 2010, the season finale of American Idol, she performed a duet of "You Oughta Know" with Runner Up Crystal Bowersox.
+She left Maverick Records after all promotion for Flavors was completed.